Yankees vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Domingo German starts for the New York Yankees on Wednesday at Oakland-Alameda County Coliseum against Tony Kemp and the Oakland Athletics.
-First pitch is at 9:40 PM ET for the second game of a three-game series.
+Billy McKinney and the New York Yankees meet Esteury Ruiz and the Oakland Athletics at Oakland-Alameda County Coliseum on Thursday at 3:37 PM ET, in the final game of a three-game series.

-The Athletics are +125 moneyline underdogs for this matchup against the favored Yankees (-150).
-The over/under for the matchup is set at 8 runs.
+The Yankees are the favorite in this one, at -150, while the underdog Athletics have +125 odds to play spoiler.
+A 7.5-run over/under is set in the game.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.